 With more than 300 acres to be developed, establishing a standard of excellence for development was critical in attracting high-quality tenants to a location that, at least in the 90’s, was considered on the fringe of the North Hills submarket.
 TCC, in partnership with MSA, was successful in establishing this standard for Cranberry Woods through strategic master planning, development of the park’s own covenants, codes, and restrictions, and emphasis on developing around the natural topography and features of the land.
 Additionally, tapping into their national development expertise and experience, TCC raised the bar for Class A suburban office space in Pittsburgh by promoting excellent building design for tenant space planning, top-of-the line energy efficient mechanical systems, and insisting on construction utilizing the highest quality materials.
 Extra building features that are standard in Cranberry Woods include dramatic two-story lobby atriums, 9’ finished ceiling heights, parking ratios of at least 5 per 1,000 SF, extensively landscaped grounds, and paved, secured walking and jogging trails through the entire park.

-What started with the opening of 800 Cranberry Woods Drive in December of 1999, Cranberry Woods Office Park now encompasses four speculatively built, award winning, Class A office buildings totaling more than 454,000 SF, a four building world headquarters campus totaling 952,000 SF, a full-service Marriott Hotel, and the Regional Learning Alliance Center.
-The two MSA owner-occupied facilities built in the mid 1980’s, totaling nearly 300,000 SF, remain in the park and have been completely renovated into modern office facilities to accommodate an influx of additional employees as MSA consolidates their world headquarters to the office park in early 2011.
+What started with the opening of 800 Cranberry Woods Drive in December of 1999, Cranberry Woods Office Park now encompasses four speculatively built, award winning, Class A office buildings totaling more than 454,000 SF, a four building world headquarters campus for Westinghouse Electric Corporation totaling 952,000 SF, two Marriott branded hotels, and the Regional Learning Alliance Center.
+The two MSA owner-occupied facilities built in the mid 1980’s, totaling nearly 300,000 SF, remain in the park and have been completely renovated into modern office facilities to accommodate an influx of additional employees as MSA consolidated their world headquarters to the office park in early 2011.
 Currently, the Apartments at Cranberry Woods, a 300 unit urban style development, is under construction with a project opening in late Summer 2014.
 Out of the original 327 acres, only approximately 25 acres remain undeveloped at this stage.

 In the 1990’s Cranberry Township gained attention and name recognition as a fast-growing community, attracting high-quality residential and commercial growth.
 Cranberry Township is now respected as one of the premier municipalities in western Pennsylvania, exemplifying sound, municipal management.